List of Universities in Germany

 What are Fachhochschule Institutions?

 The academic year runs from October to July and is on the semester system.
 The German curriculum emphasizes independent study.
 Students are expected to do independent reading, prepare oral reports and papers and attend lectures and small group discussions.
-Student must complete a certain amount of coursework to sit for the exams.
+The student must complete a certain amount of coursework to sit for the exams.

 German Universities grade on a scale of 1-5; 1 is the highest while 5 is failing.
 The academic record consists of the student's collection of Scheine, or certificates of completion for each course.